Fuel Economy, Causes of poor MPG

 If your air filter is really dirty, it interferes with normal engine performance causing poor fuel economy.

-Most modern day vehicles use a low viscosity motor oil.
-During cold weather, when oils tend to thicken, this can greaty improve fuel economy.
+Most modern-day vehicles use low viscosity motor oil.
+During cold weather, when oils tend to thicken, this can greatly improve fuel economy.
 Using a motor oil with a higher viscosity than you need can cause poor fuel economy.
 Check your vehicle manual or dealership for the correct oil grade required for your engine.

 The EGR Valve (Exhaust Gas Recirculation Valve) is a device which has the purpose of controlling emissions.
 If the EGR valve does not close at idle or when the engine is cold, it can allow exhaust gases to leak back into the intake manifold causing misfires and in turn less mpg and poor fuel economy.

-The type and pressure of your tyres has a large and direct impact on your fuel economy.
-This is to do with rolling resistence.
+The type and pressure of your tyres have a large and direct impact on your fuel economy.
+This is to do with rolling resistance.
 If your tyre pressures are low, your vehicle will have to work harder to get itself down the road.
 The harder your vehicle works, the more fuel it will use.
-Likewise, better qualty tyres often have less rolling resistence and therefore are more economical in the long run.
+Likewise, better quality tyres often have less rolling resistance and therefore are more economical in the long run.

 If you have a lot of unnecessary weight in the boot of your vehicle, it will take extra power to haul it.
 Extra power equals extra fuel.

 It takes extra power to use your air con in the car and therefore more fuel.
 If you have it on all of the time then this will greatly affect your mpg.